igorkasyanchuk/rails_pdf/README.md

 # RailsPDF

-Create PDF documents in Rails your app from HTML.
+Create PDF documents in Rails your app from HTML, CSS and JS.

 **Features:**

 - Basically, you can create any HTML/CSS/JS/Images page and save into PDF
-- Generate files on the fly or save to disk/tempfiles
+- Generate PDF on the fly or save to disk
 - With header, footer, page numbers, layout support
 - Has few starter templates to help with most popular reports.
 Just create some and re-edit it
 - Support for Charts libraries